Soundscape Captioning using Sound Affective Quality Network and Large Language Model: Human evaluation (SoundSCaper experiment)

-To assess the quality of soundscape captions generated by the proposed SoundSCaper, crowdsourced human evaluation is used to compare descriptions from SoundSCaper based on acoustic and language models with descriptions annotated by two soundscape experts after cross-checking each other.
+To assess the quality of captions generated by the SoundSCaper system, crowdsourced human evaluation is used to compare captions from SoundSCaper with captions annotated by two soundscape experts after cross-checking each other.